Lion of Amphipolis

 The Lion of Amphipolis (Λέων της Αμφίπολης) is a 4th-century BC tomb sculpture near Amphipolis, Macedonia, northern Greece.
 According to Oscar Broneer and archaeologist Dimitris Lazaridis, the first person excavating in the area in the 1960s, it was set up in honour of Laomedon of Mytilene, an important general of Alexander the Great, king of Macedon.

-It is now located about 1km outside the south gate of the ancient city.
+It is now located about 1 km outside the south gate of the ancient city.

 History

 The discovery of the monument is connected to the modern history of Greek Macedonia, as the first parts of it were found initially by Greek soldiers during the First Balkan War in 1912–13 when they drained the Strymonas river bed (where the stone from the Lion’s plinth had been used in a dam in or after the Roman period) to build the modern bridge.
 They were followed by British soldiers a few years later in 1916, during World War I, who also discovered significant parts of the monument while building fortifications at the bridge.
-The British tried to steal the pieces, but a Bulgarian attack prevented their plans.
+The British tried to steal (evidence required) the pieces, but a Bulgarian attack prevented their plans.

 In the early 1930s, during works for draining part of Lake Kerkini nearby, there was a discovery of an ancient bridge and close to it in the river mud further, very large pieces of the marble lion.
 In 1937, and thanks to Lincoln MacVeagh, the US ambassador in Greece at the time, there was a private initiative along with support and funds from the Greek government to restore the Lion of Amphipolis, which eventually came to be in its current form.
 The whole process has been documented thoroughly by Oscar Broneer in his book The Lion of Amphipolis published in 1941.